DeisDev/BetterLights/README.md

 - Testing checklist

 ## License
+This addon is licensed under Apache 2.0

-See LICENSE for licensing information.
+See [LICENSE.md](LICENSE.MD) for licensing information.